- About Us

 more cost-effective than the average traditional public school in the same city

 In 1994, Governor John Engler, along with other state leaders, had a bold vision for a better education future in Michigan.
-25 years later, that vision is realized in over 300 charter schools across the state.
+Over 25 years later, that vision is realized in over 300 charter schools across the state.

 Governor John Engler signs the charter schools legislation into law.
 That fall, Michigan’s first nine charter schools open their doors.

 The Michigan Association of Public School Academies (MAPSA) is formed, giving the state’s charter schools a united voice.

 Michigan reaches 100 charter schools, as the 1997-98 school year begins with 106 charter schools.

 150 schools open across the state, thanks to parental demand and support, officially reaching the mandated "cap" for charter schools.

 After a decade of hard work, Governor Rick Snyder passed legislation to remove the limit on new charter schools.

 With the passing of the FY22 School Aid Budget, the gap between the state minimum (where charters were funded) and state maximum foundation allowance CLOSED, after more than 25 years of funding disparity.

 Michigan's diverse and innovative charter schools shape dynamic and creative learning opportunities that meet the needs of every student, helping them realize their goals, passions, and highest potential.